frozenleaves/SC-Track/readme.md

     The installation times on a "normal" desktop computer should not exceed 5 minutes assuming that the computer is connected to a reasonably fast (10 Mbps) broadband connection.

-    If you install SC-Track from the GitHub repository using the command `python setup.py install`, it is important that you also install the `pylibtiff` package as well.
     If you encounter the following error `ValueError: Failed to find TIFF header file`, you can try running `sudo apt-get install libtiff5-dev` to fix the error.

 -----------------------